abhijeetpathy30/studio/README.md

 - **Cross-Tradition Parallels**: Discover similar teachings across different faiths.
 - **Thematic Exploration**: Browse content organized by universal themes like compassion, love, and justice.
 - **Search**: Find specific verses or topics easily.
+- **Philosophical Modes**: Tailor your search to Religious, Spiritual, Non-Religious, or Universalist perspectives.

 To get started, run `npm run dev` and open your browser to the specified port.